 Data Visualization in a BI solution is a graphical presentation of business performance.
-Dashboards provide custom visualizations based on user specific roles to facilitates decision making by displaying the status of Key Performance Indicators (KPI’s) and Operational Metrics.
+Dashboards provide custom visualizations based on user-specific roles to facilitate decision making by displaying the status of Key Performance Indicators (KPI’s) and Operational Metrics.

 - Quickly Access Templates and Reports

 - View on the Web using any Device